xiaoshenke/ZxingScanner/README.md

 QRCode scan function is so common in an Android Application development,but zxing demo is difficult to use,and you have to modify many code.That is why I create this library.
 ZXingScanner is base on zxing,but much easier to use.You can interate QRCode scann funtion in just a few lines.

-Step
+##  Base version
-1 add camera permission.In your AndroidManifest.xml
+Step 1 add camera permission.In your AndroidManifest.xml

 ````
 <uses-permission android:name="android.permission.CAMERA" />